Assign to Google Classroom

 In South Dakota, miners found a crystal of a mineral called spodumene that was 42 feet long and weighed 90 tons.
 While it's an extreme example, the massive crystal showcased one of the incredible qualities of the rock in which it was found.
 It is known as "pegmatite."
 Unlike most rocks, pegmatites contain unusually large crystals of a wide variety of minerals.

-Pegmatites are igneous rocks that form as melted materials (magma) cool beneath the Earth's crust.
+Pegmatites are igneous rocks.
+They form as melted materials (magma) cool beneath the Earth's crust.
 Superheated water in the magma helps some chemical elements accumulate.
-That allows the magma to crystallize many kinds of minerals, some of which are not found in most common rock types.
+That allows the magma to crystallize many kinds of minerals.
+Some are not found in most common rock types.
 Miners look to pegmatites for the beryl crystals that are cut into the gem aquamarine, the spodumene for kunzite and the spectacular and colorful tourmaline.

 But pegmatites produce more than just beautiful gemstones.